 Function calls are very much like method calls, except they are not applied to a value in the same way.
 Instead of specifying a value, dot operator, and a method name, one simply specifies the function name followed by any comma-separated arguments in parentheses.

-If the receiving number type is smaller, numeric information may be lost.
+If the receiving number type is a smaller size, numeric information may be lost.

 The logical operators operate on true/false values: